KetulRadadiya/Complete-user-registration-system-using-PHP-and-MySQL/README.md

 # PHP-User-Registration
-# source code in zip file

-# Here is the link of website:
+Here is the link of website:

 http://veronica.rf.gd/